 - areas between your fingers

 - skin between your genitals and anus (the opening where faeces are expelled from the body)

 The infection usually begins as a red and painful itchy rash.
 Small red spots can also develop on the rash.
-The affected skin may then scale over, producing a white-yellow curd-like substance.
-If the areas of skin between your fingers are affected, the skin becomes thick, soft and white.
+Affected skin may then scale over, producing a white-yellow curd-like substance.
+If the skin between your fingers is affected, it becomes thick, soft and white.